chasenunez/DEVO_validator/README.md

 * **Automates the Validation Process**: Ensures all incoming data fits the expected structure, types, and constraints prior to ingestion.
 * **Catches Common as well as Specific Errors**: Missing values, incorrect types, or malformed columns are standard, but common data error in ecological data can be added via a custom schema.

-Frictionless provides a simple yet powerful **schema validation** tool, helping to standardize ecological datasets before they are ingested by EnviDat.

 ### 3. **How Frictionless Can Be Incorporated into WSL's Workflow**

 * **Researchers' Workflow**: